 Cystitis in Cats

-is another painful cause of cats urinating outside the box.
+Cystitis is another painful cause of cats urinating outside the box.
 It is caused by crystals forming in the bladder, which make urinating extremely painful.
-Immediate treatment is necessary for cats that get Cystitis.
-It isn't surprising that Urinary Tract problems are the number one cause of cats being taken to the veterinarian.
+Immediate treatment is necessary for cats that get cystitis.
+It isn't surprising that urinary tract problems are the number one cause of cats being taken to the veterinarian.

-Cats need an acidic urine for urinary tract health.
+Cats need acidic urine for urinary tract health.
 The pH of cat food has a direct relationship here.
 Although the higher range may vary under certain circumstances, the expert consensus seems to be from 6.0 to 6.5.
 (The lower the pH, the more acidic the urine.)
 A pH above this range can lead to the growth of struvites (magnesium ammonium phosphate crystals).
 A pH lower than 6.0 can cause the formation of calcium oxalate crystals.

 Please don't fall for the "fresh air and sunshine" fallacy.
 Hundreds of thousands of cats live out long and perfectly happy lives as indoors-only cats, as long as they get the exercise they need through interactive play with a human parent.
 There are safe alternatives, depending on your apartment arrangement.
 You can screen off a balcony (with the landlord's permission), or you can train your cat to walk on a leash for outdoor excursions.

-For times when you won't be home with your cat, several play-alone toys will help keep him from feeling lonely when you are not home.
+For times when you won't be home with your cat, several play-alone toys will help keep it from feeling lonely when you are not home.
 They needn't be expensive, either.
 We hear that cats are wild about the Yeowww Catnip Cigars, and they also love the catnip bananas.
-Even paper shopping bags are great free playtoys for cats, who love to burrow in them like nests.
+Even paper shopping bags are great free toys for cats, who love to burrow in them like nests.
 Just be sure to cut off the handles first.

 The Short Answer